walterhiggins/ScriptCraft/README.md

 # ScriptCraft - Modding Minecraft with JavaScript

+## Description

+Anything you can do using the SpigotMC API in Java, you can do using ScriptCraft in JavaScript.

+ScriptCraft is a plugin for Minecraft Servers which lets operators, administrators and plug-in authors customize the game using JavaScript.
+ScriptCraft makes it easier to create your own mods.
+Mods can be written in JavaScript and can use the full [SpigotMC API][spigot].

+ScriptCraft is used in code camps, schools, and with families at home, to learn programming in a fun and familiar environment.

+The ScriptCraft plugin also lets you enter JavaScript commands at the in-game prompt.
+To bring up the in-game prompt press the `/` key then type `js ` followed by any JavaScript statement.
+For example: `/js 1 + 1` will print 2 ... but it's a lot more fun to generate a building from the command-line, or to blow up a mountain of TNT ...

+ScriptCraft also includes many objects and functions to make building and modding easier using JavaScript.
+For example, the JavaScript `Drone` object bundled with ScriptCraft provides an easy way to build at-scale in Minecraft.

+More introductory info is found below.

+## Latest Updates

-Branch "Bad-Zombie" is the working name of the first of several v3.2+ catch-up branches intended to move forward from production version 3.2.0 from 2016.
+Branch "Bad-Zombie" is the working name of the first of several v3.2+ catch-up builds intended to move forward from production version 3.2.0 from 2016.
 Watch the branch updates here for details of changes.
 While the branch remains "Bad Zombie", the point-releases are moving through 3.2.2.X.
-When this release goes production after beta and adequate feedback, this will become the new v3.2.3.
+When this release goes production after beta and adequate feedback, this will become the new v3.3.0.

-### This is NOT a production release
+**This v3.2.2.8 is a BETA release**
-### Please do not run on a production server yet.

 Please post all issues with the production ScriptCraft release to the [official repo][repo].
-However this release is now alpha quality and may be installed in test environments.
-If you do install and run this, please post all feedback to the [Issue tracker here][tgtracker].
+However this release is now BETA quality and may be installed in test environments.
+If you do install and run this, please post all feedback to the [Issue tracker here][tgtracker] or to the [Google Group][scforum].

+See the new [Dependencies][deps] documentation which has a general-purpose explanation of how plugins work with Minecraft and where ScriptCraft and Spigot fit in the structure.

 CanaryMod docs have been removed from this release.
 CanaryMod is no longer available.
 There are still many references to CanaryMod but Bukkit/CraftBukkit/Spigot is the only server currently supported.

+## Get Social / Stay Informed

-Visit the [Gitter Chatroom][gitchat] to discuss this plugin.
+* Visit the [Gitter Chatroom][gitchat] to discuss this plugin.
-Or visit the [ScriptCraft forum][scforum].
+* Or visit the [ScriptCraft Google Group/Forum][scforum].
+* [Facebook][facebook]
+* [Twitter][twitter] (Use hashtags #Minecraft and #JavaScript, and reference @ScriptCraftJS!)
+* [YouTube vids][youtube]
-To keep up with changes, see [Tony's blog][blogt].
+* To keep up with changes, see [Tony's blog][blogt].
-See the new and updated [documentation][docs]
+* See the new and updated [documentation][docs]

-### Introduction
+## Introduction

 ScriptCraft, also known as ScriptCraftJS, lets you write Minecraft plugins using JavaScript - a programming language that's relatively easy to learn and use.
 ScriptCraft is a Minecraft Server plugin which means it must be used with a Minecraft server.
 Once you've downloaded and installed the Minecraft Server, then installed the ScriptCraft Plugin, you can write your own Minecraft plugins using JavaScript.